-Wilson Rodriguez Macarreno was arrested on Thursday morning by police in Tukwila, a Seattle suburb, after calling 911 on an intruder, according to KIRO 7.
-Police did not arrest the intruder due to a lack of probable cause, The Seattle Times reported, but they arrested Macarreno after discovering a 14-year-old warrant issued for him by Immigrations and Customs Enforcement.
-Macarreno has been held at a nearby detention center since Thursday.
+Wilson Rodriguez Macareno was arrested on Thursday morning by police in Tukwila, a Seattle suburb, after calling 911 on an intruder, according to KIRO 7.
+Police did not arrest the intruder due to a lack of probable cause, The Seattle Times reported, but they arrested Rodriguez after discovering a 14-year-old warrant issued for him by Immigrations and Customs Enforcement.
+Rodriguez has been held at a nearby detention center since Thursday.

-In his hometown community, Macareno actively participates in church and helped increase the Spanish-speaking congregation, according to his attorney.
+In his hometown community, Rodriguez actively participates in church and helped increase the Spanish-speaking congregation, according to his attorney.

 Tukwila police said “going forward, officers will not be responsive to administrative warrants issued by the U.S. Immigration and Customs Enforcement, nor will it collaborate with the agency.”

 Correction: This article previously misspelled the subject's name and referred to him as "Macareno" instead of "Rodriguez."
 We regret the error.